Building contracts normally comprise three separate documents:

 Major domestic building contracts must specify a date when the work will be finished, or the number of days that will be required to finish the work.
 Most contracts allow builders to claim an extension to the finish date when their work is delayed.
 A lazy or disorganised builder who has fallen behind schedule may deliver a number of claims for extensions of time towards the end of the project.

 Consumers should carefully read the provisions in their contract dealing with delays and extensions of time.
-Normally building contracts only permit extensions of time in certain circumstances that are beyond the builder's control, for example, inclement weather, certain industrial disputes, delays by the consumer, variations to the plans requested by the consumer, etc. Consumers should carefully scrutinise a builder's claims for extensions of time to ensure they are allowed by the contract.
+Normally building contracts only permit extensions of time in certain circumstances that are beyond the builder’s control; for example, inclement weather, certain industrial disputes, delays by the consumer, and variations to the plans requested by the consumer.
+Consumers should carefully scrutinise a builder’s claims for extensions of time to ensure they are allowed by the contract.

 Section 32 of the DBCA requires a builder to make allowances in the contract for inclement weather, public holidays, weekends, rostered days off and any other delays.
 These allowances must be exhausted by the builder before the builder is entitled to an extension to the completion date under the contract.

-Each day on site involves the builder in some costs, for example, the hire of equipment and labour, etc. Delays caused by the consumer will normally attract a claim for additional money arising from the extended period that a builder is required to be on site to complete the work.
-So a consumer should be careful to avoid delaying the builder's work.
+Each day onsite involves the builder in some costs, for example, the hire of equipment and labour.
+Delays caused by the consumer will normally attract a claim for additional money arising from the extended period that a builder is required to be onsite to complete the work.
+So a consumer should be careful to avoid delaying the builder’s work.

 Consumers are advised to keep a written record of the daily progress of the project.
-Note who is on site, what work is undertaken and the weather conditions.
-Take regular photos of the state of the work.
+Note who is on site, what work is undertaken and the weather conditions; also take regular photos of the state of the work.
 Always monitor the finish date, as adjusted from time to time.

 You should ensure that the contract allowance for liquidated damages is sufficient to cover all costs you will incur if the project is delayed.